 Katharine is also survived by her two sisters Esther M. Weber and Anne Davis Mulford; and her brother Edwin H. Mulford lll.
 The four siblings shared a unique, unbreakable bond that transcends time, distance and death.
 Katharine was pre-deceased by both parents.
 Her mother, Esther S. Mulford was a local Santa Fe Entrepreneur from the early 1960s through her death in 1989; and her father Dr. Edwin H. Mulford ll of Darien, Connecticut.

 She also leaves behind many other family members who she loved fiercely; countless dear friends, students, therapy clients (a second career she mastered after retiring from teaching), and colleagues.
 Each one of these lives were changed forever by her beautiful mind and her magnificent spirit.

 In lieu of flowers, Katharine would be honored if instead you donated to a cause that is near and dear to your heart.

-To send sympathy gifts to the family or plant a tree in memory of Katharine Sidway (Mulford) Boaz, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Katharine Sidway (Mulford) Boaz, please visit our Tree Store.